Technicalfool/HeatWarning/README.md

 A critical warning occurs at 90%.
 You can cancel the audible alarm with an ApplicationLauncher button.

+Binary package with assets available from Curseforge here: http://kerbal.curseforge.com/ksp-mods/229928-heatwarning or from http://greenoctagon.co.uk/HeatWarning.zip

-Source code included in the zip file.
-To install, copy the HeatWarning directory in the zip, into your KSP installation's GameData directory.
+To install the binary package, copy the HeatWarning directory in the zip, into your KSP installation's GameData directory.

 Thanks to: Stupid_chris, Sarbian, NathanKell, Blizzy, Pizzaoverhead, and all the other #kspmodders who've had to listen to my inane questions and frustrated witterings.